 It’s easier for privileged men . . . to bounce back from prison” Ted Gest in the Washington Post June 13, 2016 with comments by Malcolm Young and Norman Brown

-Celebrating freedom; meeting the challenge PNO provides a sampling of interviews and public events featuring individuals who have successfully made the transition from incarceration to freedom.
+Celebrating freedom; meeting the challenge A sampling of interviews and public events featuring individuals who have successfully made the transition from incarceration to freedom, including several PNO clients.

 3 November 2016 James D. Walsh, “What It Feels Like When a Life Sentence Is Overturned” in NYMag.com; the impact of presidential clemency on four people who received it: Evans Ray, Jr., Jason Hernandez, Stephanie George and Keldren Joshua.